The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.8

 Every GLC Coupe comes with seven airbags and stability control, but the standard safety roster also includes a system that detects fatigue in the driver and advises them to take a break, as well as another that applies the brakes automatically if an impending collision is detected and the driver takes no action.
 A whole host of other clever driver aids are also available from the options list.
 These include a head-up display, 360-degree parking camera (a reversing camera is standard), and a pack of driver assistance systems for total peace of mind, but not quite the full suite of autonomous driving kit fitted to the latest E-Class.
 The car has been crash tested by Euro NCAP, and like every Mercedes tested since 2009, it achieved the full five-star rating.

 The GLC Coupe doesn't come cheap, but it does come with a huge amount of equipment as standard.
 Sport models feature sat-nav, LED headlights, 18-inch wheels, Active Park Assist, heated front seats, automatic lights and wipers, and a powered tailgate, plus sports seats finished in hard-wearing artificial leather.
-As well as the more aggressive looks, the AMG Line model adds brushed aluminium pedals and a sporty three-spoke steering wheel inside.
+As well as the more aggressive looks, the AMG Line model adds brushed aluminium pedals and a sporty three-spoke steering wheel inside, while the AMG 43 adds a leather dashboard and red seat belts.
 There are several options to consider, too, including the Premium and Premium Plus bundles, which comprise luxury kit like memory seats, LED interior lighting, and a glass sunroof.
 Go for the full 'Plus' pack and you also add the COMAND infotainment system, with a bigger screen, live traffic info and much better sat-nav, and the excellent Burmester surround-sound stereo. it's far cheaper than adding all of those items on their own, but it's still an expensive pack, so we'd advise cherry-picking that superb stereo and the improved infotainment system, and leaving out all the rest.

 If you're swayed by a more distinctive design, or the promise of a little more exclusivity, then the GLC coupe is a fine choice, taking everything good about the standard model, and then adding an improved driving experience on top.
 It's expensive, and not as sharp to drive as some rivals, but it's refined, comfortable and luxurious inside.